Skyscraper Souls

 Skyscraper Souls is a 1932 American pre-Code romantic drama film starring Warren William, Anita Page, Maureen O'Sullivan, Gregory Ratoff, and Verree Teasdale.
 Directed by Edgar Selwyn, it is based on the 1931 novel Skyscraper by Faith Baldwin.

 Plot

-The film portrays the aspirations, daily lives, and tragedies experienced by several people in the fictional 100-story Seacoast National Bank Building in Manhattan.
-Among them is David Dwight, the womanizing bank owner who keeps his estranged wife, Ella, happy by paying her bills.
+The film portrays the aspirations, daily lives, and tragedies experienced by several people in the fictional 100-story Dwight Building in New York City, home to the Manhattan Seacoast National Bank.
+Among them is David Dwight, the womanizing building owner who keeps his estranged wife, Ella, happy by paying her bills.
 His secretary Sarah wants him to get a divorce so they can marry.